Online entries

 - Show in draw

-You may want to collect quite a few fields of information, but only use a couple of them for your actual draw.
+You may want to collect quite a few fields of information, but only use a couple of them for your actual draw display.

 Decide what you want your audience to see when they watch your live draw.
 Will it be names, or for example ticket numbers?